Caesar (enslaved man): Biography

 Caesar died in 1852, aged 115, according to the inscription on his marble tombstone, in the state of New York.
-Currently no contemporary evidence has been found which can verify his age.
+Currently, no contemporary evidence that can verify his age has been found.
 Only his year of death is certain.
-If his age is confirmed, he would not only be one of the earliest-born persons ever photographed (surpassing Conrad Heyer and other such claimants), he would be one of the longest-lived Americans on record.
+The only evidence from Caesar's lifetime about his age is the 1850 census, which lists him as 110-year-old "Cesar Nicholls".
+If his recorded age is correct, he would not only be one of the earliest-born people ever photographed (surpassing Conrad Heyer, John Adams and other such claimants), he would be one of the longest-lived people in the history of the United States.